Comparing Freight Factoring Programs

 Hybrid Non-Recourse Program: Other Factoring Companies

 Other factoring companies may market a recourse program as a “non-recourse program.”
 However, recourse terms still exist at 60-90 days, also known as a hybrid non-recourse program.
-This in fact is still a recourse program, but if the broker doesn’t pay within 60-90 for any reason, the invoice will be charged back to your trucking company.
+This, in fact, is still a recourse program, but if the broker doesn’t pay within 60-90 for any reason, the invoice will be charged back to your trucking company.
 Often times these chargebacks are non-negotiable, so you can find yourself in a very tough situation if you are depending on that money for either business or personal needs.
 This type of hybrid program can be difficult to catch.
 So it is important to look into a factoring offer for more than just the rate.
 Before choosing your factoring company, ask them if they will notify you before a chargeback hits.
 Because your company could be at risk if a chargeback hits and you weren’t prepared for it.

-As you are looking at different factoring companies to see which one is best for your trucking company, be sure to understand the full details of your program.
-Don’t get tricked into thinking the separate reserve is an additional savings account that your factoring company holds.
+As you are looking at different factoring companies and programs to see which one is best for your trucking company, be sure to understand the full details of your program.
+Don’t get tricked into thinking the separate reserve is additional savings account that your factoring company holds.
 Ask yourself, “do I have access to this reserve 24/7?” because the answer is most likely no. In our true non-recourse program, we take on the responsibility of getting you paid the same day/next day and handle the billing and collections from there.
 So, take on a different program to experience the OTR Advantage.

 Questions or comments about freight factoring programs or anything else?
 Email us at email@example.com and you may see your question answered in a future post.